larshelg/sockjs-clojure/README.md

 # SockJs for clojure

-This is a sockjs implementation on top of the http-kit server.
+This is a sockjs implementation on top of the immutant server.

 ## Installation